 Are you ready to leave all potential risks behind and build trust with your offshore development team?

 Here are some of the best practices to make it happen:

 - Understand cultural differences.
-Judith A. Ross, the author of the “Trust Makes the Team Go Round” article in Harvard Business Review, emphasizes that the Americans tend to get straight to the business in emails.
-Unfortunately, people from other cultures may consider this as rudeness.
-It is important to educate both the head office and remote team members on those cross-cultural differences to avoid any misunderstanding and frustration, which can also hamper trust.
+Judith A. Ross, the author of the “Trust Makes the Team Go Round” article in Harvard Business Review, emphasizes that Americans tend to get straight to the business in emails.

 - Clearly explain the roles of each team member.
 To build mutual trust, it is essential that each team member clearly knows not only their own roles and responsibilities but also those of their teammates.
 As a result, you can highlight these roles during the meetings so that the members know who is responsible for that specific part of the project.

 - Encourage constant feedback.
-In some cultures, people shy away from voicing any issues that they are experiencing because of fear that it may be the sign of their low competence.
+In some cultures, people shy away from voicing any issues that they are experiencing because of fear that it may be a sign of their low competence.
 However, it actually can help a lot and prevent the issue from being escalated to higher levels.
-Therefore, it is crucial that you explain to your remote software development team members that it is okay to make mistakes and let the management know about them as soon as possible.
-By the way, such issues may happen even to the tech giants.
-For example, in 2020 Google has discovered a security bug in its Google+ network but did not initially share the information about this bug in order to avoid reputational damage.

 As a result, you will clearly see the tasks and progress of your remote team members, thus getting a clearer picture of their work results.